Arabella Denny: Magdalen Asylum Leeson Street

+Due to the harsh living conditions and rigid rules imposed on the women who lived there, these institutions have often been criticized, ultimately comparing them to actual industrial laundries, where the workers' labor, being unpaid, generated lucrative profits for the institutions.
+In Ireland, these places were known as Magdalene Laundries.
+It has been estimated that approximately 30,000 women were housed during the 150-year history of these institutions.
+The last Magdalene House in Ireland was closed on September 25, 1996.
+To this day, there are no exact statistics on how many women were housed in total.

+In 2013, an inquiry led by Irish Senator Martin McAleese, officially known as the “Report of the Interdepartmental Committee to Establish the Facts of the Irish State’s Involvement with the Magdalene Homes,” found that the Irish government and the Irish police force “Garda” were responsible for sending young women to the Magdalene Homes and failing to protect their rights as workers.

 In 1773, she founded the Magdalene Chapel, which was an episcopal chapel, frequented by many of high society in Dublin.
 Chaplains to the Magdalen Asylum included Rev. Dr. Joseph Henderson Singer FTCD (secretary of the Church Missionary Society, and Bishop of Meath), assistant Rev. J. Lowe.
-President was the Archbishop of Dublin, patrons included the Duchess of Gloucester.
+The writer Rev. Caesar Otway was an assistant chaplain.
+President was the Archbishop of Dublin, chaplain Rev. James Dunn, patrons included the Duchess of Gloucester.
 The Governance of the Magadalene Asylum, became the Leeson Street Trust, which was named in her honour the Lady Arabella Denny Trust, or Denny House, which is still a registered charity today.
 The Protestant Adoption Society which became PACT named its office Arabella House in her honour.

 Lady Denny also established an almshouse in Tralee.

 Retirement and death

 Arabella Denny retired in 1790 and died in Dublin on 18 March 1792.
 She had a fear of being buried alive and left instructions that she should not be removed from her deathbed for at least seventy-two hours.